English Word Origins: Stunning Insights You Never Knew

 2. Nightmare

-Modern Meaning: A frightening dream.
+– Modern Meaning: A frightening dream.

 3. Clue

-Modern Meaning: A piece of evidence or information.
+– Modern Meaning: A piece of evidence or information.

 4. Quarantine

-Modern Meaning: Isolation to prevent disease spread.
+– Modern Meaning: Isolation to prevent the spread of disease.

 5. Sandwich